huangwei-pku/huangwei-pku.github.io/index.md

 ---

-## <center> Yinghao Pan (潘颖豪) </center>
+## <center>  Wei HUANG (黄炜) </center>

 ### Bio
-<font size="4">I am a Ph.D. job market candidate from the Business School at the National University of Singapore.
-My research fields include public economics, household finance and Chinese economy.
-Prior to the graduate school, I obtained bachelor&rsquo;s degree in management and double degree in economics from Renmin University of China.<br>
+<font size="4">I am an assistant professor at Emory University and National University of Singapore (NUS).
+Before that, I was a post-doc fellow at NBER in 2017.
+I got my PhD. of economics at Harvard in 2016.  <br>
 	<br>

-I am on the 2021-2022 academic job market and available for virtual interviews.</font>
+My research fields include public economics, labor economics, and health economics.</font>

 <br>